TrickPlay/osx-ports/README.md

 --------------

 First, install XCode.
 You can get it through the App Store (on the apple menu).
 Once XCode is installed, you need to install the XCode command line tools.
-To do this, launch XCode, then go to Preferences.
-Click the "Downloads" tab, and install command line tools.
+To do this, in a terminal window, type:

+    xcode-select --install

 Next, install [MacPorts][mp].
 Use the PKG version of the MacPorts install.

 [mp]: http://www.macports.org/install.php